celery/kombu/README.rst

       `Beanstalk`_, `Amazon SQS`_, `CouchDB`_, `MongoDB`_, `ZeroMQ`_,
       `ZooKeeper`_, `SoftLayer MQ`_ and `Pyro`_.

-    * You can also use the SQLAlchemy and Django ORM transports to use a database as the broker.

     * In-memory transport for unit testing.

 * Supports automatic encoding, serialization and compression of message